Bloodborne Pathogens: If You're Exposed

 In the end, whether or not you get tested and treated is up to you.
 Do what you think is best for your health and future.

-Vaccinations may help keep you from becoming infected by certain germs.
+Vaccinations or other medications may help keep you from becoming infected by certain germs.
 The vaccinations must be given right away after exposure.
-Ask a healthcare professional about them.
+Ask a health care professional about them.